-Antitrust; Competition Law; Banking Law; Finance; Business and Tort Litigation - USA; Business Restructuring; Reorganization; Capital Markets; Corporate Criminal Investigations; Employee Benefits; Executive Compensation; Energy; Environmental Law; Health Law; Safety; Financial Institutions Litigation; Regulation; Global Disputes; Government Regulation; Health Care; Insurance Recovery; Intellectual Property; Issues; Appellate Practice; Labor and Employment; Life Sciences; Mergers and Acquisitions; Private Equity; Projects and Infrastructure; Real Estate; Securities Litigation; SEC Enforcement; Tax Law.
+Antitrust; Competition Law; Banking Law; Finance; Business and Tort Litigation - USA; Business Restructuring; Reorganization; Capital Markets; Corporate Criminal Investigations; Employee Benefits; Executive Compensation; Energy; Environmental Law; Health Law; Safety; Financial Institutions Litigation; Regulation; Global Disputes; Government Regulation; Health Care; Insurance Recovery; Intellectual Property; Issues; Appellate Practice; Labor and Employment; Life Sciences; Mergers and Acquisitions; Private Equity; Projects and Infrastructure; Real Estate; Securities Litigation; SEC Enforcement; Tax Law; Cybersecurity, Privacy & Data Compensation.

 Documents by Lawyers at this office

-Languages: Farsi, French, German, Korean, Portuguese, Russian and Spanish.
+Languages: French, German, Korean, Portuguese, Russian, Spanish and Vietnamese.